Lehanchic25/rgbiancoes/README.md

 # regular-game-but-I-add-new-content-on-each-sector
-mindustry mod that adds a lot of different things
+mindustry mod that adds new content each sector i visit